joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-07-17-fiddler-tennis.md

 with similar partition functions formed from them given by $Z_\text{playoff win}.$

+Since each partition function keeps track of the probabilities for independent alternatives, the partition function for two subsequent events is just the product of the individual partition functions.

 ### Sets

 A set is awarded to the first player to win $6$ games, winning by at least $2$ games.